 BS 8414 Cladding Testing

-In response to the Hackitt Report, cladding testing has now become of great importance.
-Currently, the UK has few facilities for this test to be conducted and even when a slot is available it can take months to receive results-the vital evidence needed to satisfy Building Control.
+In response to the Dame Judith Hackitt’s Independent Review of Building Regulations and Fire Safety, cladding testing has now become of paramount importance.
+Currently, the UK has few facilities for the UKAS accredited test to be conducted and even when a slot is available it can take months to receive results - the vital evidence needed to satisfy Building Control.

-The decision to fully open these for commercial use has been taken as a result of concerns about the lack of capacity in this market and it is hoped this will speed up the UK testing process.
-In addition, they have also built a half-sized rig that can be used for more bespoke elements surrounding a cladding test, for example the addition of a window or other opening to more closely replicate a real-life situation.
+We also offer a half-sized rig to test bespoke elements surrounding a cladding test, for example the addition of a window or other opening to more closely replicate a real-life situation.

 Why use the Fire Protection Association for testing?